Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Kiki on the River

-Kiki's is another favorite on the Miami River.
-With an exotic Greek menu and a romantic outdoor patio on its 150-foot dock overlooking the water, this carefully decorated spot recreates the flavors and character of the Greek Isles with such specialties as their unique Tuna Tartare, served with sides such as grilled vegetables.
+Kiki's is another favorite Miami River restaurant with a dock.
+With an exotic Greek menu and a romantic outdoor patio on its 150-foot dock overlooking the water, this carefully decorated spot recreates the flavors and character of the Mediterranean with specialties such as their seafood tower or Kiki fries with feta cheese.

-Sunday is Funday at Kiki on the River with parading champagne bottles and napkin twirling rituals that will keep you partying all night to fresh beats provided by the house DJ.
-You'll need to make reservations if you're coming by boat, particularly on the weekend.
-There is a docking fee of $3 per foot Monday through Friday, and $5 per foot on Saturday and Sunday.
-If you happen to pull up on a Thursday, you can enjoy complimentary Mimosas and Martinis from 1 to 4pm.
+Sunday is Funday at Kiki on the River with parading champagne bottles and napkin-twirling rituals that will keep you partying all night to fresh beats provided by the house DJ.
+You'll need to make reservations if you're coming by boat, especially on the weekend, and formal attire is also required.

 Zuma Miami